MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 **Abstract**

-This project shows how to classify german traffic signs using a modified LeNet-5 neuronal network.
+This project shows how to classify german traffic signs using a modified LeNet neuronal network.
 (See e.g. [Yann LeCu - Gradiant-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)

 The steps of this project are the following:
 * Load the data set (see below for links to the project data set)